 Due to a new building code, the bathroom fans are set to run on a low speed 24/7, and it is recommended to keep this running to promote ventilation and reduce the chances of condensation when taking a shower etc. Activating the fan for a higher speed is accessible from the switch on the washroom wall.
-These filters should also be checked and cleaned on a quarterly basis.

 Ventilation for the units at Brookmere also rely upon a fresh air ducting system that runs through all the units.
 The opening for this duct work system sits behind the fridge at an attempt to put fresh air into the system warmer than the air outside the unit.
 This is a passive system that has no fan and therefore the system does not need to be maintained annually.
 Please ensure that this opening is not blocked any further than where it sits at time of occupancy and ensure that it always stays open and clear.
-Be advised that any damage resulting from lack of proper ventilation practices will not be covered under warranty.